drgndk/ctr/README.md

   This project is licensed under the MIT License. <br /> <br />
   You are free to use, modify, and distribute it under the terms of this license.

+<h2 id="updates">📅 Updates Schedule</h2>

+  I don't have a fixed schedule for updates. <br />
+  But I'll try to release updates at least once every week or two.